-Eventually they figured out that they had totally different ideas of what an RV is.
-While one thought it was a trailer that's towed behind a truck, the other thought it was a big rig that you drive.
-Well, the term RV stands for RECREATIONAL VEHICLE and includes anything with a motor or that can be pulled and includes some living amenities.
-The term RV can be pretty broad.
-Since the term RV can be confusing, let's look at what RV stands for and the types of vehicles it includes.
+The term RV stands for RECREATIONAL VEHICLE and since it includes anything with a motor or that can be pulled and that has some living amenities.
+Since the term RV can be pretty broad and can be confusing, let's look at what RV stands for and the types of vehicles it includes.

 If you’re looking to purchase a new RV, you’ll want to first consider what you want to use the RV for, where you will be taking it, who you will be traveling with and what your budget is.